The Chow Ring of the Hilbert Cube: Introduction

 If we fix $m=3$, as remarked above $\hilb^3(X)$ is known to be smooth and projective if $X$ is.
 With such hypotheses, Fantechi and Göttsche managed to compute the cohomology ring of $\hilb^3(X)$ as an algebra with generators and relations over the cohomology ring of $X$ \cite{Gottsche1993}.
 The purpose of this article is to extend their computation to the Chow ring $A^*(\hilb^3(X))$.
 If $\operatorname{char}(k)=0$, we are able to carry the result to the quasi-projective setting.

 The strategy is very similar to the one in \cite{Gottsche1993}, and will be outlined in the next section.
-The only difficulty arises in a key property (or better, a lack of) of Chow groups: there is no Künneth formula for $A^*(X)$.
-Without further assumptions, the best we can do is to describe $A^*(\hilb^3(X))$ as an algebra over the ring $A^*(X\times\sym^2(X))$ (Theorem \ref{thmchow3}) and recover the description in \cite{Gottsche1993} in the case where $X$ admits a Chow--Künneth decomposition, i.e. when However, it should be also remarked that with such hypotheses one can say much more on $A^*(\hilb^3(X))$ (see \cite{shen2016motive}).\\\\ \textbf{Notation and conventions.} We follow the convetions in \cite{fulton2013intersection}.
-For a variety $X$, we denote by $A_k(X)$ its $k$-th Chow group, that is the group of $k$-cycles modulo rational equivalence.
-If $X$ is smooth, set $A^k(X):=A_{\dim(X)-k}(X)$ and define the Chow ring as $A^*(X):=\bigoplus_{k=0}^{\dim(X)}A^k(X)$, with the ring structure given by intersection product.
+The only difficulty arises from a key property (or better, a lack of) of Chow groups: there is no Künneth formula for $A^*(X)$.
+Without further assumptions, the best we can do is to describe $A^*(\hilb^3(X))$ as an algebra over the ring $A^*(X\times\sym^2(X))$ as follows. \begin{introthm}[Theorem \ref{thmchow3}] The Chow ring of $\hilb^3(X)$ with coefficients in $\Z\left[\frac{1}{6}\right]$ is a subring of an algebra over $A^*(X\times\sym^2(X))$ with two generators and relations \eqref{rel0}, \eqref{rel1}, \eqref{rel2}, \eqref{rel3}. \end{introthm} In the case where $X$ admits a Chow--Künneth decomposition, i.e. when we recover the description of $A^*(\hilb^3(X))$ given in \cite{Gottsche1993}.
+However, it should be also remarked that with such hypotheses one can say much more on $A^*(\hilb^3(X))$ - see \cite{shen2016motive}.\\\\ \textbf{Notation and conventions.} We follow the conventions in \cite{fulton2013intersection}.
+We work over an algebraically closed field $k$.
+For a $k$-variety $X$, we denote by $A_d(X)$ its $d$-th Chow group, that is the group of $k$-cycles modulo rational equivalence.
+If $X$ is smooth, set $A^d(X):=A_{\dim(X)-d}(X)$ and define the Chow ring as $A^*(X):=\bigoplus_{k=0}^{\dim(X)}A^k(X)$, with the ring structure given by intersection product.
+With some abuse of notation, for a map $f:X\ra Y$ of smooth $k$-varieties we will use $f^*: A^*(Y)\ra A^*(X)$ to indicate both flat and lci pullbacks.
+Lastly, for a quotient $X/G$ of a smooth variety by the action of a finite group, we write $A^*(X/G)$ for the equivariant Chow ring (which is well defined due to \cite[Theorems 3 and 4]{edidin-graham}).